Nucleomics-VIB/mgi-tools/README.md

 It will take care of:

   * merging the stat files from the 1-4 Lanes into single stat files.
 The stats will be saved to csv files for downstream use.
-  * plotting the barcode frequencies from the first merged stat file (BarcodeStat.txt).
+  * plotting the barcode frequencies from the first merged stat file (BarcodeStat.txt) to a PDF file.

 REM: please report any misbehaviour so that I can improve this code.